Crio-Bytes/Database/MySQL_basic_commands/README.md

 -> Insert a new course name "History" with course ID = 101, Professor name - Mathew, and duration 6 months.
 -> Update the table by setting the the duration of the last added row to 3 months and stream "arts".
 -> Delete the stream column.

+## Activity

+-> Learn to use AND, OR and NOT operators.
+They can be combined with where clause.
+-> Learn about LIKE, WILDCARDS AND IN.

 # Congratulations!!
 ### You completed the 2-level of the basics of MySQL.